Jesuit Missions amongst the Huron: Accommodation

 Jesuits often used existing native customs and social structures in order to enter and settle in villages and convert the people there.
-Thus, missionary methods of conversion often juxtaposed aspects of Christian practice with certain elements of Huron culture.
-For instance, missionaries carefully studied native languages and spoke to the Huron about Christianity on their own terms.
-They translated hymns, prayers such as the Pater Noster, and other liturgical texts into the Huron language, which they would then recite in front of large groups.
+Thus, missionary methods of conversion often juxtaposed aspects of Christian practice with certain elements of Wendat culture.
+For instance, missionaries carefully studied native languages and spoke to the Wendat about Christianity on their own terms.
+They translated hymns, prayers such as the Pater Noster, and other liturgical texts into the Wendat language, which they would then recite in front of large groups.
 De Religione was written entirely in Wendat in the seventeenth century.
-This book was intended to be a guide to Christianity for the Huron.
+This book was intended to be a guide to Christianity for the Wendat.
 The lengthy religious tract covered information on Christian religious practice such as baptism, a discussion on different types of souls, Christian conceptions of the afterlife, and even the reasoning behind the Jesuits’ missionary work itself.

-The type of Catholicism that the Jesuits preached to Huron was radicalized by decades of violent conflict in France and could be intolerant of non-Catholic spirituality.
-This Catholicism demanded an all-or-nothing commitment from converts, which meant that the Huron were sometimes forced to choose between their Christian faith and their traditional spiritual beliefs, family structures, and community ties.
+The type of Catholicism that the Jesuits preached to Wendat was radicalized by decades of violent conflict in France and could be intolerant of non-Catholic spirituality.
+This Catholicism demanded an all-or-nothing commitment from converts, which meant that the Wendat were sometimes forced to choose between their Christian faith and their traditional spiritual beliefs, family structures, and community ties.

-At first, many Huron were interested in the Jesuits’ stories of the origin of the universe and about the life and teachings of Jesus Christ and some were baptized.
-Others—though curious about the European faith—were prevented from baptism by the Jesuits out of the concern that these Huron were dangerously combining traditional practices with Christian concepts.
-Finally, a group of traditionalists, preferring Huron methods of conciliation and dialogue, were disquieted by the confrontational nature of Jesuit preaching and conversion methods.
-They feared the consequence of converts breaking all their ritual, familial, and communal ties, and so, began to actively oppose the missionary program.
+At first, many Wendat were interested in the Jesuits’ stories of the origin of the universe and about the life and teachings of Jesus Christ and some were baptized.
+Others—though curious about the European faith—were prevented from baptism by the Jesuits out of the concern that these Wendat were dangerously combining traditional practices with Christian concepts.
+Finally, a group of traditionalists, preferring Wendat methods of conciliation and dialogue, were disquieted by the confrontational nature of Jesuit preaching and conversion methods.
+They feared the consequences of converts breaking all their ritual, familial, and communal ties, and so, began to actively oppose the missionary program.